anttiluode/CrystalHunt/README.md

-Of course, here is an updated README.md for your project, reflecting the new features and structure of your code.

-🏛️ Crystal Hunt: Civilization World
+# 🏛️ Crystal Hunt: Civilization World

 ![alt text](./crystal_hunt.png)

 Explore infinite procedural worlds with ancient civilizations using your body as the controller!
 This immersive gesture-controlled adventure combines computer vision, procedural generation, and spatial audio into a unique exploration experience.

-🚀 Play Now
+# 🚀 Play Now

 Link to your live game deployment would go here.

 Note: Requires webcam access for gesture controls.
 Works best in modern desktop browsers like Chrome or Edge with good lighting conditions.

-🎮 Game Overview
+# 🎮 Game Overview

 Crystal Hunt: Civilization World is a browser-based adventure where players use full-body movements to fly through procedurally generated 3D worlds.
 The world is filled with ancient civilizations, mysterious rainbow attractors, and powerful artifacts.
 Each discovery produces unique sounds and visual effects, creating a truly synesthetic exploration.

-🎯 Objectives
+# 🎯 Objectives

 🏛️ Discover lost civilizations: Find and explore ancient temples, pyramids, and procedurally generated cities.